 Reclaimed Water & Tadpole Behavior

-Jack has been investigating the effects of two primary issues facing native stream wildlife in the Santa Monica Mountains: urbanization and invasive species.
-In his work, Jack has compared the effects of urban wastewater with pristine stream water on the predator evasion behavior of Pacific tree frog tadpoles (P. regilla).
-He is interested in this because predator evasion affects population viability in already-vulnerable native species.
-Further, he has compared these tadpoles’ evolved predator responses to a native predator (the California newt, T. torosa) with the novel predator evasion capabilities of an invasive and unfamiliar predator, the red swamp crayfish (P. clarkii).
+Jack investigated the effects of two primary issues facing native stream wildlife in the Santa Monica Mountains: urbanization and invasive species.
+In his work, Jack compared the effects of urban wastewater with pristine stream water on the predator evasion behavior of Pacific tree frog tadpoles (P. regilla).
+He was interested in this because predator evasion affects population viability in already-vulnerable native species.
+Further, he compared these tadpoles’ evolved predator responses to a native predator (the California newt, T. torosa) with the novel predator evasion capabilities of an invasive and unfamiliar predator, the red swamp crayfish (P. clarkii).